NC AgVentures Grant Program

 - Does the project proposal incorporate strategies to protect soil, water, crops and food products from contamination?

 - Does the applicant have the skills to complete the project?

 - Does the project present a new direction or opportunity?

 - Does the proposal have a demonstration plan?

 *All applications must be submitted through the online application submission portal.

-The NC AgVentures program is administered by the Cooperative Extension Service at North Carolina State University.
+The NC AgVentures program is administered by the NC State Extension at North Carolina State University.
 Technical assistance for the NC AgVentures grant program is provided by N.C.
 Cooperative Extension agents.